information

 3. C. It is the duty of the Bureau of Transportation to make available to the permittee a copy of the regulations authorized by this Section.

-4. D. A permittee shall preserve for delivery to the City quantities of 150 or more cobblestones displaced by excavations of City streets.
-A report of the number and location of the cobblestones shall be sent to the Bureau of Parks, Operations Division, and permittee shall deliver the cobblestones to a site as directed by the Bureau of Parks.
-The Commissioner of the Bureau of Parks hereby is delegated authority to issue additional regulations providing for the preservation of cobblestones excavated from City street areas.
+4. D. A permittee must preserve for delivery to the City quantities of 150 or more cobblestones displaced by excavations of City streets.
+A report of the number and location of the cobblestones must be sent to Portland Parks & Recreation, Operations Division, and the permittee must deliver the cobblestones to a site as directed by Portland Parks & Recreation.
+The City Administrator may issue additional regulations providing for the preservation of cobblestones excavated from City street areas.

-5. E. At the request of the Portland Historical Landmarks Commission, but not less than once annually, the Bureau of Parks shall advise the Commission of the number of cobblestones then being stored.
-The deployment of stored cobblestones shall be determined by the Portland Historical Landmarks Commission (and/or recommended to the City Council).
-Criteria for deployment shall be established by the Commission.
+5. E. At the request of the Portland Historical Landmarks Commission, but not less than once annually, Portland Parks & Recreation will advise the Commission of the number of cobblestones then being stored.
+The deployment of stored cobblestones will be determined by the Portland Historical Landmarks Commission or recommended to the City Council.
+Criteria for deployment will be established by the Commission.